kammitama5/kammitama5.github.io/_posts/2023-03-08-Wednesday-March-8th.md

 ## Anyways
 - Here are some photos

-- A surprise visit the night before my birthday!
+- A surprise visit from a US Senator from my state (!!) the night before my birthday!

 <img src="/images1/Birthday23small/birthday2301.png" width="400">